The Barbour Collection

 Most towns in Connecticut that have a published town history are represented in this collection.
-These books are shelved by county and do not circulate.
+These books are shelved by county and are for reference use only.

 Town History Files

 CT town history files are stored in the vertical file cabinets and represent many towns in Litchfield county and other counties in the state.
-They do not circulate, but pages may be photocopied.
+They are for reference use only, but pages may be photocopied.
 These files include maps, newspaper articles, photos, pamphlets and more.